Ninjago: Rebooted: Direction

 The Rebooted episodes were directed by Jens Møller, Martin Skov, Michael Helmuth Hansen, Peter Hausner and Trylle Vilstrup.

 Animation

 The animation for the third season was produced at Wil Film ApS in Denmark.

 Release

 The first two episodes of the season titled The Surge and The Art of the Silent Fist were released on Cartoon Network on 29 January 2014.
 The third and fourth episodes titled Blackout and The Curse of the Golden Master were not released until 16 April 2014.
 The second half of the season was released in July and November 2014.
 The episodes were also released in pairs with Enter the Digiverse and Codename: Arcturus being released on 13 July 2014, and The Void and The Titanium Ninja being released on 26 November of the same year.

-Plot

-Since the defeat of the Overlord, Ninjago has been rebuilt into a futuristic metropolis, and renamed New Ninjago City.
-Cyrus Borg, founder and CEO of Borg Industries, has rebuilt the city with technological advancements.
-Without an enemy to fight, the ninja become teachers at Master Wu's Academy.
-One day, they receive clearance for a field trip to Borg Industries.
-Upon arrival, they meet a female android named P.I.X.A.L.
-The students convince Nya to take a "love" test, and it is revealed, to her shock and horror, that her perfect match is not Jay, but Cole.
-Cyrus Borg gives the ninja a golden statue as a gift, with the Techno Blades hidden inside.
-They ultimately learn that the Overlord has survived the final battle and is trapped inside the Digiverse as a computer virus.
-The Overlord takes control of Cyrus Borg and P.I.X.A.L. to create an army of Nindroids using Zane's blueprints.
-The Digital Overlord plans to capture Lloyd and use his Golden Power to escape the Digiverse, but the ninja are able to free P.I.X.A.L. from the Overlord's control.
-Meanwhile, Lloyd is trained by his father, Lord Garmadon.
-The ninja travel to the power station with the aim of using the Techno Blades to shut down the power, but are forced to fight an army of Nindroids, led by General Cryptor.